Rainbow6174/ClassificationAnalysis-RetailCustomerAnalytics-36106-GroupAssignment/README.md

-# Retail Customer Analytics — Machine Learning Project (36106 AT3)
+# Retail Customer Analytics — Machine Learning Group Project (36106 AT3)

 This project builds three machine-learning solutions for a global retailer:
 **classification**, **regression**, and **clustering**.